 Notified of a Breach: We are required by law to maintain the privacy of protected health information and provide you with notice of its legal duties and privacy practices with respect to protected health information and to notify you following a breach of unsecured protected health information.

-Complaint: If you or your representative believes your rights have been violated, you have the right to file a complaint to the Privacy Officer at 220 Haven Dr., Sheboygan Falls, WI 53085 (920) 550-5219 and we will provide you with any needed assistance.
-We request that you file your complaint in writing so that we may better assist in the investigation of your complaint.
+Complaint: If you or your representative believe your rights have been violated, you have the right to file a complaint to the Privacy Officer at 220 Haven Dr., Sheboygan Falls, WI 53085 or at (920) 550-5689 and we will provide you with any needed assistance.
+We request you file your complaint in writing so that we may better assist in the investigation of your complaint.
 You may also file a complaint with the Secretary of the Department of Health and Human Services.
 There will be no retaliation against you in any way for filing a complaint.

-Contact Person: If you have any questions or concerns regarding your privacy rights or the information in this notice, please contact the Privacy Officer at 220 Haven Dr., Sheboygan Falls, WI 53085, (920) 550-5219.
+Contact Person: If you have any questions or concerns regarding your privacy rights or the information in this Notice, please contact the Privacy Officer at 220 Haven Dr., Sheboygan Falls, WI 53085, or at (920) 550-5689.

 EFFECTIVE DATE: April 14, 2003